VinodKandula/revolut-test-1/README.md

 - Some of repository methods are implemented for test purposes only.
   They are marked as such by the use of comments and aren't explicitly covered by tests.

+- Overdraft support is not implemented as a feature but the data model and the code base make adding it a straightforward task.

 ## Requirements for running the application